-The Commercial Vehicle Safety Alliance (CVSA) continues its safety efforts with their annual Brake Safety Week initiative, which will take place this Sept.
-15 through 21.
+The Commercial Vehicle Safety Alliance (CVSA) continues its safety efforts with their annual Brake Safety Week initiative, which will take place this Aug.
+23-29.
 You may wonder what this means for your deliveries and how you can prepare—in addition to getting a FREE mid-trip inspection at participating TA Truck Service locations, Will Schaefer, Director of Safety Programs for the CVSA, explains.

 TA: What is Brake Safety Week and why is it important?

 Schaefer: Brake Safety Week is a weeklong campaign of enforcement and spreading awareness about the importance of brake system maintenance.

 TA: Why and when was Brake Safety Week first implemented?